 Repairing the Kodi database could magically help you get rid of many such issues almost instantly.
 The good thing is that the corrupt database does not keep you from using Kodi.
 You only see some errors.
 That’s why you can fix this from within Kodi.

 Here’s how you can remove and reinstate the Kodi database:

-Step 1: Go to Kodi home-screen and click ‘Settings’ (the cog icon) on the top-right
+1. Go to Kodi home-screen and click Settings (the cog icon) on the top-left.

-Step 5: Now, select ‘Addons27.db’ and press the appropriate button/key to bring up the contextual pop-up menu (for example, right-click on Windows PC).
-Click ‘Delete’ on the pop-up
+5. Now, go to Addons27.db and long-press the appropriate button/key (depending on your device) to bring up the contextual pop-up menu.
+Click Delete on the pop-up.

-Step 6: Confirm your action by clicking ‘Yes’ when prompted
+6. Confirm your action by clicking Yes when prompted.

 Note: Once you relaunch Kodi after removing the database, go to Add-ons > My add-ons and re-enable your existing addons.

 If nothing seems to be working out, it would be a great idea to manually install Kodi dependencies using the TVAddons repository.
 In fact, it is one of the first things you could try as it tends to fix the problem better than the other solutions.

 Here is what you need to do: